atandy/civi-exercise-product-manager/README.md

 You can spend as much or little time as you would like on this exercise, but we have seen that it typically takes candidates between 2-6 hours (depending on how deep they wish to go).

 ### Sending Your Work
-Following completion of the assignment, please reach out to your primary point of contact and provide a link to your work.
+Following completion of the assignment, please reach out to your primary point of contact and provide a link or attachment to your work.
 From there, we will be in touch.

 ### Thank You
-We look forward to seeing your work!
+We look forward to reviewing your work!
 And thank you for considering Civi!!